 Uterine rupture or perforation

 Although many women undergo surgical abortion without immediate complications, the risk can increase with gestational age and previous abortions.
-A comprehensive review by the National Library of Medicine found that multiple D&E procedures may raise the risk of very pre-term birth (before 28 weeks) in future pregnancies.
+Multiple D&E procedures may raise the risk of very pre-term birth (before 28 weeks) in future pregnancies.

 Emotional Effects After Abortion

-In addition to physical health risks, some women experience emotional side effects following abortion.
+In addition to physical health risks, many women experience emotional side effects following abortion–so much as 81% experiencing mental health issues as a result.
 Feelings such as grief, sadness, regret, loss and depression can arise—sometimes immediately, and sometimes much later.

 At Clarity we offer post-abortion emotional support and counseling at no cost.
 You don’t have to carry these feelings alone—healing is possible, and help is available.